themap/themap/docs/concepts/layer_style_definition.md

 Certain shape types (e.g. Polygon, Circle) can have different shape color and also different stroke/outline color.
 For those shapes, this field provides stroke color value.

+### common-stroke-opacity

+Certain shape types (e.g. Polygon, Circle) can have different shape opacity and also different stroke/outline opacity.
+For those shapes, this field provides stroke opacity value.

 ### common-opacity

 Defines the opacity of the shapes.
 Value range `min : 0, max:1`

 ### common-width

-Defines the stroke width of the shape. e.g. stroke width of circle, line width of line shape.
+Defines the stroke width of the shape. e.g. stroke width of circle, line width of line shape and outline width of fillshape.
 Value range `min : 1, max:10`

 ### common-size